 We don’t have pie and mash shops in the North, that’s a London innovation (of which I approve), and Melton Mowbray – spiritual home of the pork pie – is 150 miles south of where I was born in what we would consider the Midlands.

 Nor are Northern pies necessarily my favourites.
 The Kentish hop-picker’s pie sold at the Downingbury Farm Shop near Pembury is such a joy (I think it’s the Worcestershire sauce) that friends from up North devoured several while making those noises more usually associated with guests on early morning TV cookery programmes.

 And one of my favourite haunts in the West End of London is not one of the 22 Michelin-starred restaurants, but a pub called The Windmill in Mill Street, which has its own pie club with 6,000 members.
 (Its website www.windmillmayfair.co.uk has some fine pie recipes).
-You need to get there early, by the way, since they don’t take bookings and it fills up quickly.
+You need to get there early, by the way, since they don’t take bookings and, like the pies, it fills up quickly.

 Despite all physical evidence to the contrary, I haven’t yet tried every pie pub in Kent and East Sussex, but of those I have, there are two I would unhesitatingly commend to you.

 The first is The Camden Arms in Pembury, a warm and well-run pub with an extensive menu that allows you to choose either a suet pudding or a pie-crust casing for fillings of: steak & kidney; steak, mushroom & ale; beef mushroom & red wine; beef & stilton; game; turkey ham & leek or vegetable in cream sauce, all at £9.45 each.

 The Camden Arms also does cottage pie and a very good fish pie.
 Fish pie – with a crusty cheese and mashed potato topping – is what a chap eats on a “light” day, and is worthy of a separate feature sometime.